-- Since all the data in different systems must be congruent, make sure that the quality starts in the beginning with a well-defined contract/purchase order. - Make sure that all the following documents are based on this document. - It cannot be mentioned enough: Make sure that the business partners and contents in all documents match each other. - Make sure that all the corresponding taxes have been paid before the remittance, e.g. corporate income tax and all relevant surcharges - Depending on transportation time (e.g. long sea freight), make sure that the negotiated payment terms with the supplier match with the deadlines mentioned above.
-It might made sense to match INCOTERMS, payment terms in the contract and SAFE regulations.
+- Since all the data in different systems must be congruent, make sure that the quality starts in the beginning with a welldefined contract/Purchase Order.
+Make sure that all the following documents are based on this. - It cannot be mentioned enough: Make sure that the business partners and contents in all documents match each other - Make sure that all the corresponding taxes have been paid before the remittance, e.g. Corporate Income Tax and all relevant Surcharges

-- Make sure that the contract and the invoice have detailed items and prices for each item which match to each other. - If the underlying contract is in one currency (e.g. EUR) and the invoice is in another currency (e.g. USD), the exchange rates between these two have to be explained.
+- Depending on transportation time (e.g. long sea freight), make sure that the negotiated payment terms with the supplier match with the deadlines mentioned above.
+It might made sense to match INCOTERMS, payment terms in the contract and SAFE regulations. - Make sure that the contract and the invoice have detailed items and prices for each item which match to each other - If the underlying contract is in one currency (e.g. EUR) and the invoice is in another currency (e.g. USD), the exchange rates between these two have to be explained.
 To prevent problems, use the same currency in all documents if reasonably possible.
 To align everything even further, use the spot exchange rate of the date of the invoice. - If goods are imported/exported without a customs declaration, the transfer will be blocked by the bank.
-If you are planning to carry goods in your carry-on luggage to the customer or sending/receiving goods by express mail you should not expect that you can send/receive money afterwards. - Also, if you order some goods at the international group-company of a supplier and the goods get delivered from the Chinese subsidy, there is no customs registration and therefore international payments will be blocked. - When service contracts are being registered with the authorities you might be required to define the currency, the runtime and the total value to be transferred during the runtime.
-Be aware that a change of any of these details is next to impossible as long as the contract has not ended or the total value that you forecasted during registration has not been reached.
+If you are planning to carry goods in your carry-on luggage to the customer or sending/receiving goods by express mail you should not expect that you can send/receive money afterwards.

+Also, if you order some goods at the international group-company of a supplier and the goods get delivered from the Chinese subsidy, there is no customs registration and therefore international payments will be blocked.